chillenb/blis/README_BLIS.md

  * **[BLIS Typed API Reference](docs/BLISTypedAPI.md).** Here we document the so-called "typed" (or BLAS-like) API.
 This is the API that many users who are already familiar with the BLAS will likely want to use.
+You can find lots of example code for the typed API in the [examples/tapi](examples/tapi) directory included in the BLIS source distribution.

  * **[BLIS Object API Reference](docs/BLISObjectAPI.md).** Here we document the object API.
 This is API abstracts away properties of vectors and matrices within `obj_t` structs that can be queried with accessor functions.
 Many developers and experts prefer this API over the typed API.
+You can find lots of example code for the object API in the [examples/oapi](examples/oapi) directory included in the BLIS source distribution.

  * **[Hardware Support](docs/HardwareSupport.md).** This document maintains a table of supported microarchitectures.